podenv/podenv/docs/discussions/declarative-containers.md

 ## Podenv design

-Podenv mainly generates podman command line arguments.
-When necessary, podenv may also:

-* build and update image with buildah.
-* create infra pod to persist namespaces.
-* create and set runtime directory labels.
+Podenv converts an application into a runtime configuration:

-The `podenv.env` module contains the main capability logic, while the `podenv.pod` module does all the IO.
+- `Podenv.Application` module contains the main capability logic,
+- `Podenv.Build` module describes how to build optional runtime,
+- `Podenv.Runtime` module executes the application.